-Common sporting injuries of the shoulder include dislocations, Acromioclavicular joint injuries, rotator cuff injuries, labral tears, thrower’s shoulder, biceps injuries, bursitis and fractures.
+Common sporting shoulder injuries include dislocations, Acromioclavicular joint injuries, rotator cuff injuries, labral tears, thrower’s shoulder, biceps injuries, bursitis and fractures.
 Contact sports such as Rugby, AFL, Wrestling, Ice Hockey, Hockey and boxing to name a few, have a higher rate of dislocations and ACJ injuries.
 Rotator cuff tears and bicep lesions are more common in sports involving explosive heavy weight lifting or lifting weights above the head, laying sports requiring the arm to be moved over the head repeatedly as in tennis, baseball (particularly pitching), swimming and working with the arm overhead for many hours. .
 Fractures around the shoulder are seen with sports involving crashes and falls from heights.
 This article will highlight injuries to the rotator cuff muscles; how they are caused, diagnosed and what we can do for treatment and prevention.

 The rotator cuff